gah18-94/Test_IP/README.md

   -This is a worker with .net core, this worker will listen to specific messages with RabbitMQ and EasyNetQ to simulate the HTTP request with direct responses.
 When a request arrives at the queue, the worker will validate the information and try to ping the IP and return a result of success or error for the specific IP.

-BBoth projects have Docker configuration to be able to implement the components as a service in a Docker Container.
+Both projects have Docker configuration to be able to implement the components as a service in a Docker Container.

 Pendings:
   -Test.API.IP.Tests, the project for testing was created but no completed.